 This site is written and produced by me, Joshua Gorner.
-My main job is as a software developer, but I've long had an interest in the Canadian media industry, and this is intended as an outlet for that interest.
+My main job is as a software developer, and I should be abundantly clear that I do not have any direct experience working in the media industry.
+However, I've long had an interest in that industry (especially as it affects Canada), and this is intended as an outlet for that interest.

 This site does not claim to be a comprehensive directory of every TV program that might be available in Canada, and (especially as this is a small operation) we cannot guarantee that every listing will be 100% up to date.

-If you can't find a program here, or if you have difficulty verifying availability, there are a few other sites with searchable databases, like FindTV and JustWatch, and even the Apple TV app, that may be able to help you.
+If you can't find a program here, or if you have difficulty verifying availability, there are a few other sites with searchable databases, like JustWatch, and device-specific apps like Apple TV, Google TV, and Roku, that may be able to help you.
 (We don't specifically endorse them or vouch for their completeness either, but they can be useful in some cases.)

 I (Joshua) do not, and I do not currently intend to, work for any media company or retailer whose products / services are discussed on this site.
-Apart from incidental affiliate links (see below), I do not and will not accept any payment in exchange for discussing or promoting media-related products and services in editorial content on this site; any advertisements will be clearly marked and/or separated.
+Apart from incidental affiliate links (see below), I do not and will not accept any payment in exchange for discussing or promoting media-related products and services in editorial content on this site.
+If and when we choose to carry advertisements, they will be clearly marked and/or separated.

 Posts on this site may include affiliate links.
 If you click one of these links and make a qualifying purchase, we may receive an affiliate commission (i.e., earn money) for that purchase, which helps us to cover the costs of hosting and maintaining this site.
 Affiliate programs we may use include, without limitation:

-- the Associates Program operated by Amazon.com, Inc. and its affiliated companies.
+- the Amazon Associates Program operated by Amazon.com, Inc. and its affiliated companies;